nikhilmadhu/otd/README.md

 The model has excellent recall abilities and excellent class separation abilities as shown here
 ![cm](images/cm_comparison_svc.png)

-Based on permutation importance as well as SVM coefficient analysis, the most imporatnt features and feature values are as follows:
+Based on permutation importance as well as SVM coefficient analysis, the most important and impactful feature values are as follows:
 1. Important Features
 ![cm](images/PIM_SVM.png)